Grace Period is All You Need: Individual Fairness without Revenue Loss in Revenue Management: Survey

 Comprehensive demographic data is available in Appendix \ref{subapp:demo}.
 The respondents were all based in the United States, fluent in English, and mostly gender-balanced (about a half of them are identifying as male and about half as female).
 The majority identified as white.
 To ensure the quality of the responses, we incorporated three attention checks.
 Only the data from respondents who correctly answered at least two of these questions were considered valid.
 From the initial 150 participants, 140 responses met this criterion.

 The goal of our survey was to assess individuals' buying behavior when they observed other customers receiving discounts of roughly 10\% but they themselves did not.
 We recognize the significance of the specific discount value in this context; people's valuation of money varies, and a discount perceived as negligible by some might not induce feelings of unfairness to them.
 To address this, we conducted a comparative survey, wherein the context incorporated a more substantial discount (specifically, 30\%).
 This supplementary survey, which also comprised of 150 participants, is documented in Appendix \ref{subapp:30}.
 In all the scenarios we considered, we posit that there are two stores \emph{TrendThread} and \emph{Stitch\&Style} which the survey respondent is considering.
 The products sold by the two places are \emph{identical} in terms of quality and overall characteristics.
 The only difference is with regards to the pricing and the discounts that each stores offers.
+Additionally, at the survey's conclusion, we inquired if participants had encountered or noticed such unfairness in the real world, and 56\% of the respondents affirmed they had.